kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_2.md

 Deploying a smart contract, executing functions of a smart contract and transacting with a smart contract means that we require ALL blockchain nodes to do the same operation.
 This has a cost.
 This cost is expressed as "gas" which translate in "ether" the crypto currency of Ethereum.
 We'll see this in detail later.

+**To summarize:**
+-	a blockchain unit of activity is a **transaction**.
+-	A transaction may call a **function** in a **smart contract**, which may call in cascade other functions that may lie in other smart contracts.
+-	When the last function ends, the transaction is concluded, and the eventual state changes of the involved accounts are considered as closed.
+-	A transaction is always limited in time.
+It is either concluded or reverted.
+-	Unique to blockchains, a "flash loan" doesn't need any collateral to borrow hundreds of millions of dollars because by construction, its transaction always ends by reimbursing the loan.

 Let's examine the code of a simple smart contract.

 ## 1.3	Introduction to remix.ethereum.org